-Abendmusik, a 17th century string ensemble, showcases the rarely-performed repertoire composed during and after one of the most devastating periods in the region’s history, the 30 Years War (1618 – 1648).
-The term “Abendmusik” refers to the free concert series established by the organist Franz Tunder in Lübeck churches in the 17th century and further cultivated by North German composer Dieterich Buxtehude in the early 18th century.
-Abendmusik programs featured sacred and secular vocal and instrumental solo and chamber works, as well as solo organ.
+Abendmusik, New York’s Early Music String Band, showcases the rarely-performed repertoire of the late 16th and 17th centuries composed for string consort.
+The term “Abendmusik” refers to the free concert series established by the organist Franz Tunder in Lübeck churches in the 17th century.
+It was cultivated further by North German composer Dieterich Buxtehude in the early 18th century.
+Historically, Abendmusik programs featured sacred and secular vocal and instrumental solo and chamber works, as well as solo organ.
 The series became so popular, as a result of the free admission and the featured compositions, that it grew into a respectable cultural institution.

 The string band, Abendmusik explores music from both western and eastern Europe (Italy, the Hapsburg Empire of Austria and Spain, Kroměřiž in Moravia, Poland, Holland, England, Denmark

 "The blending of styles" was a well-thought program concept.
 I was particularly impressed by the

 "Awesome concert: intense, beautifully played to a rapt audience.
 Was especially impressed by the blend achieved by the two violins with the consort of four